 Percy & Small video sponsored by Bath Savings Institution.

-Daily lighthouse and nature cruises give guests an opportunity to see some of Maine’s most iconic lighthouses from the water and provide an up-close look at Navy vessels under construction at Bath Iron Works.
+See some of Maine’s most iconic lighthouses from the water on one of our daily cruises.And, get an up-close look at Navy vessels under construction at Bath Iron Works.

-On our waterfront, visitors can step aboard the newly restored 1906 schooner Mary E to tour the vessel and learn more about her storied history.
+On our waterfront, step aboard the newly restored 1906 schooner Mary E to tour the vessel and learn more about her storied history.

-The museum’s working Boatshop keeps Maine’s wooden boatbuilding traditions alive and serves as a living exhibit, giving visitors an opportunity to see craftsmen at work.
+The museum’s working Boatshop keeps Maine’s wooden boatbuilding traditions alive — chat with the craftsmen at work!
 The Boatshop also offers a variety of workshops that teach traditional woodworking techniques.

-New in 2017, Into the Lantern: A Lighthouse Experience is a one-of-a-lind immersive exhibit that allows visitors to experience the sensation of standing at the top of a lighthouse through time-lapsed video projections featuring a panorama of the Gulf of Maine that changes with the weather and seasons.
+New in 2017, Into the Lantern: A Lighthouse Experience is a one-of-a-kind immersive exhibit that will give you the sensation of standing at the top of a lighthouse.

-Younger visitors can explore the Pirate Playship, climb inside the human-sized lobster trap, take the wheel to captain a tugboat, and launch a wooden ship!
+Kids love exploring the Pirate Playship, climbing inside the human-sized lobster trap, taking the wheel to captain a tugboat, and launching a wooden ship!